ShivanshKasaudhan/CPU-Scheduler/README.md

 ![Application's initial look](images/InitialLook.png)
 *Figure 1: Application's initial look*

+* User can toggle between Light and Dark Modes using Toggle Button.

 * User can select one of the 6 pre-defined CPU Scheduling algorithms I have implemented.